jasalt/django_ninja_csvgateway/README.md

 ### Notes

-Some Fly.io Python docs are bit outdated with mentions of `Procfile` etc. Generic `Dockerfile` method and `fly.toml` are used to get Django project running.

-The `fly deploy` command also guesses project to use Poetry (based on `pyproject.toml`?) and creates Poetry boilerplate `Dockerfile` which needs some editing to get it working without Poetry.
+The `fly deploy` command guesses project to use Poetry (based on `pyproject.toml`?) and creates Poetry boilerplate `Dockerfile` which needs some editing to get it working without Poetry.
 Following basic `Dockerfile` example from [DjangoX](https://github.com/wsvincent/djangox/tree/main).

+## Improvement ideas

+Instead of setting API token as environment variable, it could have a database model, admin management view and read/write permission setting etc. to make this more flexible if needed.